sahmwel/horizone/README.md

-# horizone
-Horizone is a modern React and TypeScript web application showcasing a stylish landing page with a hero section, blog listings, pagination, promo section, and responsive footer, built using Tailwind CSS.
+Horizone is a modern React + TypeScript web application featuring:
+- A stylish hero section
+- Blog listing with pagination
+- A promo section
+- Responsive footer
+- Built with Tailwind CSS

+## Getting Started